waku-org/waku.org/about/team.md

 ## Waku Research

-Our research efforts are led by a former telecoms engineer with almost a decade of experience, and supported by a post-doctoral research engineer who specializes in communications networks.
+Our research efforts are led by a former telecoms engineer with almost a decade of experience, and supported by a post-doctoral research engineer who specialises in communications networks.

 ## Waku Development